Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

       # After compiling, it's important to copy paste the URL in the browser https://local.drizzle.studio/
     ```

+   - **=> IMPORTANT:** Now we can host the database content here https://local.drizzle.studio/ or directly in the Neon.tech PostgreSQL dashboard which is connected with each other: https://console.neon.tech/app/projects/dry-heart-80939055/branches/br-withered-fog-a240j34l/tables?database=searchapplication

     9.4   Creating an account on Upstash Vector:

      - We define a few things such as dimension count* (1536) and Similarity Function* (cosine) and then we can create a new database.